All You Need to Know About Surfing in Hawaii

 Hawaii welcomes travelers with a pre-flight COVID-19 test, in accordance with the state's Safe Travels program.

-As of June 15, all restrictions on inter-county travel have been lifted.
-Trans-Pacific travelers entering the state, who have been vaccinated in Hawaii, can bypass quarantine without a pre-travel test.
-The vaccination record document must be uploaded to Safe Travels or printed and presented upon arrival.
+All restrictions for vaccinated domestic travelers have been lifted.
+U.S. travelers entering the state, who have been vaccinated in the U.S., can bypass quarantine without a pre-travel test.
+All vaccinated Trans-Pacific travelers must upload their proof of vaccination to Hawaii’s Safe Travels website in addition to presenting the original upon arrival.

 Surfing seasons in Hawaii

 The archipelago is the most isolated landmass on Earth, exposed to a 360-degree swell window, as well as currents and winds from all directions.
 Therefore, surfing in Hawaii is possible all year round.

 That being said, the conditions on the northern shores differ from those on the southern shores.
 That’s why there are two main surfing seasons in Hawaii: